McKinley Park Survey

 Cottage-style 2-flat

-McKinley Park cottage-style two-flat with internal staircase
+McKinley Park gable-front two-flat with internal staircase

 The most common size of workers cottage found in McKinley Park was the 1-1/2-story cottage, with 463 examples found.
 Only slightly less-common are 408 examples of 1-1/2-story cottages with a basement tall enough for a garden-level apartment unit.
 Basement-level accessory dwelling units (ADUs) are quite common in the neighborhood.
 2-story cottages without a usable upper 1/2 floor are not very common, as shown by the dip in the center of the chart below.
 A fair number of small 1-story and large 2-1/2 story cottages at either end of the spectrum show the wide range of cottage sizes in McKinley Park.